ApprenticeAI/frapy/docs/topics/downloader-middleware.rst

    .. note::

-       Scrapy finds 'AJAX crawlable' pages for URLs like ``'http://example.com/!#foo=bar'`` even without this middleware.
+       Frapy finds 'AJAX crawlable' pages for URLs like ``'http://example.com/!#foo=bar'`` even without this middleware.
        AjaxCrawlMiddleware is necessary when URL doesn't contain ``'!#'``.
        This is often a case for 'index' or 'main' website pages.